hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 The Redfish Mockup Creator is a single, simple and very easy to deploy [python 3](https://www.python.org/downloads/) script with a very small number of parameters and options that makes it easy to use.
 The associated documentation is up to date and provides several deployment methods and invocation examples in its GitHub [`README.md`](https://github.com/DMTF/Redfish-Mockup-Creator#readme) file.

-You can download the latest version from the [release location](https://github.com/DMTF/Redfish-Mockup-Creator/releases/tag/1.1.1).
+You can download the latest sources from the [release location](https://github.com/DMTF/Redfish-Mockup-Creator/releases/tag/1.1.1) in `.zip` or `.tar.gz` format.
+From there, you just need to unzip or untar the sources into a location from which Python 3 and companion modules is accessible.

+> **IMPORTANT NOTE:** As mentioned in the [`requirements.txt`](https://github.com/DMTF/Redfish-Mockup-Creator/blob/1.1.1/requirements.txt) file, the DMTF `redfish` Python module.
+This module is not compatible with the HPE `python-redfish-library` module

 The following command launches the `redfishMockupCreate.py` script against a remote Redfish service (`-r ilo5`) accessible with credentials (`-u`, `-p`).